awei669/VQ-Font/README.md

 ## Acknowledgements
-Our code is modified based on the [LF-Font](https://github.com/clovaai/lffont) and [VQ-VAE](https://github.com/zalandoresearch/pytorch-vq-vae).
+Our approach is inspired by [FS-font](https://github.com/tlc121/FsFont), code is modified based on the [LF-Font](https://github.com/clovaai/lffont) and [VQ-VAE](https://github.com/zalandoresearch/pytorch-vq-vae).